 Gaetano Sciolari Chrome Sputnik Chandelier

-Materials: Completely made of chromed metal (iron and brass) rods, curved rods and little balls.
+Materials: Globe lampshade completely made of chromed metal (iron and brass).
+Chrome rods, curved rods and little balls.
 Big chrome globe in the middle.
-6 Bakelite sockets.
+Chrome canopy.
+6 Bakelite E14 sockets.

 Chain – Rod Length: 75 cm / 29.52”